sjko/NaveGo/README.md

 If you are interested, please feel free to contact Dr. Rodrigo Gonzalez at rodralez [at] frm [dot] utn [dot] edu [dot] ar.

-## Documentation
+## Publications

-The underlying mathematical model of NaveGo is based on two articles that are recommended for reading:
+The underlying mathematical model of NaveGo is based on two articles which are recommended for reading:

 * R. Gonzalez, J.I.
 Giribet, and H.D.
 Patiño.
 NaveGo: a simulation framework for low-cost integrated navigation systems, Journal of Control Engineering and Applied Informatics, vol. 17, issue 2, pp. 110-120, 2015.
 [Link](http://ceai.srait.ro/index.php?journal=ceai&page=article&op=view&path%5B%5D=2478).

 * R. Gonzalez, J.I.
 Giribet, and H.D.
 Patiño.
 An approach to benchmarking of loosely coupled low-cost navigation systems.
 Mathematical and Computer Modelling of Dynamical Systems, vol. 21, issue 3, pp. 272-287, 2015.
 [Link](http://www.tandfonline.com/doi/abs/10.1080/13873954.2014.952642).

+Other publication:

+* R. Gonzalez, C.A.
+Catania, P. Dabove, J.C.
+Taffernaberry, and M. Piras.
+Model validation of an open-source framework for post-processing INS/GNSS systems.
+III International Conference on Geographical Information Systems Theory, Applications and Management (GISTAM 2017).
+Porto, Portugal.
+April 2017.

+## Acknowledgments

+We would like to thank to many people that have contribute to make NaveGo a better tool:

+* Dr. Juan Ignacio Giribet (Universidad Nacional de Buenos Aires, Argentina) for this continuous support on theory aspects of INS/GPS systems.

+* Dr. Charles K. Toth (The Ohio State University, USA), Dr. Allison Kealy, and M.Sc.
+Azmir Hasnur-Rabiain (both from The University of Melbourne, Australia) for generously sharing IMU and GPS datasets, and in particular, for Azmir's unselfish help.

+* Prof. Zhu, Dr. Yang, and Mr. Bo Sun, all from the Laboratory of Precision Measuring Technology and Instruments, Tianjin University, Tianjin, China, for contributing with IMU static measurements to test Allan variance routines.

+* Dr. Paolo Dabove and Dr. Marco Piras (both from DIATI, Politecnico di Torino, Italy) for helping to debug NaveGo and suggesting new features.

+# Examples

-## Allan variance working example
+## Allan variance example

 Just execute the file `navego_allan_example.m`.
-It process 2-hours static measurements from an Sensonor STIM300 IMU.
+It process 2-hours of static measurements from an Sensonor STIM300 IMU.

-## INS/GPS working example
+## INS/GPS example

 The file `navego_example.m` tries to demonstrate the use of NaveGo.
 It compares the performances of two simulated IMUs, ADIS16405 IMU and ADIS16488 IMU, both integrated with a simulated GPS.